-The exposure to interest rate risk of the Group relates primarily to their deposits at financial institutions, shot-term investment, bank overdrafts, loan from financial institution, and debt issued and borrowings.
+The exposure to interest rate risk of the Group relates primarily to their deposits at financial institutions, short-term investments and lease liabilities.
 However, as most of the financial assets and liabilities carry floating interest rate which fluctuates in line with the market interest rates or carry fixed interest rate which approximates to the current market interest rate, the Group do not use derivatives to manage their interest rate risk.